bagder/daniel.haxx.se/about.md

 However, MPL proved to be a really unwise choice when we later launched libcurl - curl as a library made for other programs to use.
-Because the MPL is considered GPL-incompatible, those applications that were GPL licensed could not easily use libcurl because of this license "collision".
+Because the MPL is considered GPL-incompatible, those applications that were GPL licensed could not easily use libcurl because of this license collision.
 Therefore, in 2001 curl was again relicensed.
 This time to an MIT license.
 That license has since stuck and I have not regretted that choice ever since.